elastufka/SAX-XRS_figures/_posts/2021-08-27-NuSTAR_calibration_update_spectral_fit_comparison.md

 The temperature response matrix for the different channels, DEM solution and input versus output are shown below.

-Compared to (previous results)[https://elastufka.github.io/presentations/Joint%20DEM%20(orbit%208).slides_updated.html#/4] when using the NuSTAR counts in a single energy bin starting at 2.5 keV, there is a greater high-temperature (>6.5 MK) component than before.
+Compared to [previous results](https://elastufka.github.io/presentations/Joint%20DEM%20(orbit%208).slides_updated.html#/4) when using the NuSTAR counts in a single energy bin starting at 2.5 keV, there is a greater high-temperature (>6.5 MK) component than before.
 The majority of the EM still comes from the peak around 6.3 MK.

 ### Input data and errors